-Figure 4.
-Time-of-arrival delays for three bowhead whale calls (boxes) received on the 4-channel recording array at 00:31 on 27 April.
-The four spectrograms represent synchronized audio streams from four MARUs, where MARU 1 is the southernmost recorder (see Figure 1).
-Solid outlines around calls were manually drawn in the "reference" channel for each call.
-Dashed outlines around calls in non-reference channels were drawn by the localization algorithm.
+Fig. 4.
+Time-of-arrival delays for three different bowhead whale calls (boxes) received on the 4-channel recording array at 00:31 on 27 April.
+The four spectrograms represent synchronised audio streams from four MARU sites, where Site-1 is the southernmost recorder (see Fig. 1).
+Solid outlines around calls were manually drawn in the 'reference' channel for each call.
+Dashed outlines around calls in non-reference channels were drawn by the localisation algorithm.
 Dashed lines link the same call as recorded on the four recorders.
 The order in which each call was recorded by the four MARUs is determined by the whale's distance from each recorder.
-The time delays of the first and third calls indicate that they came from approximately the same bearing, nearly equidistant between MARU 1 and 2.
+The time delays of the first and third calls indicate that they came from approximately the same bearing, nearly equidistant between Site-1 and Site-2.
 The time delays for the middle call indicate that it came from a different bearing, to the north of the array.